- The Band 6 is the latest fitness tracker from Huawei.

 For a price of Rs 3990, the Huawei Band 6 is a solid offering.
 It’s got an overall good build quality with a fairly large screen estate that efficiently displays all information and a generally accurate health and activity monitoring to help you stay on top of your goals.
 So if you’re looking for a fitness tracker with all the essential tracking functionality and good battery life, the Band 6 is a good option.

-However, if you want a tracker with a removable wrist strap, or something at an even lower price, or more accurate tracking, you can check out other options in the lower or higher price segment.
+However, if you want a tracker with built-in GPS, interactive notifications, or more accurate tracking, you can check out other options in the lower or higher price segment.

 - Good build quality